Optimal collision-energy range for realizing macroscopic high-baryon-density matter

-To define the baryon current $J^\mu(x)$ as a continuous quantity, we smear the baryon density of particles at position $X_b$ and momentum $P^\mu_b$ as $J^\mu(x) := \sum_{b \in {\rm baryons}} V^\mu_b B_b g(x-X_b;P_b)$, where $B_b$ and $V^\mu_b=P^\mu_b/P_b^0$ are the baryon number and velocity of the $b$-th baryon~\footnote{In general, the velocity $V^\mu$ can receive correction from the mean field~\cite{Bertsch:1988ik,Weber:1992qc}.
+To define the baryon current $J^\mu(x)$ as a continuous quantity, we smear the baryon density of particles at position $X_b$ and momentum $P^\mu_b$ as $J^\mu(x) := \sum_{b} V^\mu_b B_b g(x-X_b;P_b)$, where $B_b$ and $V^\mu_b=P^\mu_b/P_b^0$ are the baryon number and velocity of the $b$-th particle~\footnote{In general, the velocity $V^\mu$ can receive correction from the mean field~\cite{Bertsch:1988ik,Weber:1992qc}.
 However, we neglect it since we have checked that its effect is well suppressed.}, respectively, and $g(x;P) := \gamma[P]/(\sqrt{2\pi}r)^3 \exp[- (|\bm{x}|^2 + (\gamma[P] \bm{V}_b\cdot\bm{x})^2)/(2r^2) ]$ is a relativistic Gaussian smearing function~\cite{Fuchs:1995fa, Oliinychenko:2015lva}.
-We use the smearing width $r = 1\;{\rm fm}$ for all baryons, which is almost the same size as the charge radius of protons~\cite{Gao:2021sml}.
-The smearing can be interpreted as the intrinsic distribution of baryon density inside baryons or a technical coarse-graining for numerics.
+We use the smearing width $r = 1\;{\rm fm}$ for all particles, which is almost the same size as the charge radius of protons~\cite{Gao:2021sml}.
+The smearing can be interpreted as intrinsic distribution of the baryon density inside a particle or a technical coarse-graining for numerics.
 The maximum value of the smearing function $g(0;0)\approx0.37\rho_0$ is much smaller than $\rho_0$, indicating that a considerable number of baryons must overlap to realize $\rho(x)\gg\rho_0$.

-{\it Simulation results.}---\ Figure~\ref{fig:V3} shows the time dependence of $V_3(\rho_{\rm th};t)$ for various collision energies.
-The thick-solid, thin-dashed, and dotted lines show, respectively, the results from the full simulation with the mean field (MF), the cascade mode (Cascade), where the mean field is turned off, and the free streaming (FS) simulations, where all the interactions are switched off.
+{\it Simulation results.}---\ Figure~\ref{fig:V3} shows the time dependencies of $V_3(\rho_{\rm th};t)$ for various collision energies and threshold densities.
+The thick-solid, thin-dashed, and dotted lines show, respectively, the results from the full simulation with the mean field (MF), the cascade mode (Cascade), where the mean field is turned off, and the free-streaming mode (FS), where all the interactions are switched off.
 Cascade and FS are shown as guidelines to clarify the physics behind the full simulation result (MF).
 In particular, the deviations from the FS result, which only takes into account a simple overlapping of two Lorentz-contracted nuclei, indicate the effects of the baryon stopping induced by interactions.